Web Development QA (Testing) for CMS Websites

-We approach quality assurance from many angles.
-A web site with a content management system behind it requires a comprehensive test plan.
+We approach quality assurance (QA) from many angles.
+A website with a content management system (CMS) behind it requires a comprehensive test plan.

-Site-building QA is a highly iterative process of taking the design and site map and teasing out the administration/CMS components needed for content types, fields, navigation, views, taxonomy, and more.
-Adjustments are quick to make, and happen throughout the build process with input from editors, front-end developers and the technical project manager.
-For modules that have complex configuration, for instance the Workbench workflow module that creates many scenarios for the publishing process, we often will use more formal QA methods.
+Site-building quality assurance (QA) is a highly iterative process of taking the design and site map and teasing out the administration/CMS components needed for content types, fields, navigation, views, taxonomy, and more.
+Adjustments are quick to make and happen throughout the build process with input from editors, front-end developers, and the technical project manager (TPM).
+For modules that have complex configuration -- for example, the Workbench workflow module that creates many scenarios for the publishing process -- we often will use more formal QA methods.

-In a CMS, you can easily change all text and images, so content issues are never really bugs—they are revisions.
+In a content management system (CMS), you can easily change all text and images, so content issues are never really bugs—they are revisions.
 They can often be addressed immediately by copy editors or others using the system.
-The CMS workflow process has two steps for checks prior to publication of content, so the person with Publishing keys ultimately has the QA responsibility.
+The CMS workflow process has two steps for checks prior to content publication, so the person with Publishing keys ultimately has the responsibility for content QA.

 As new modules are written, there is always a detailed QA process to verify that the functionality is correct.
 This QA process is especially important for any integrations that introduce system interdependency.
 Professional testers lead this QA process, which typically has written supporting documentation and test specs.

-We use a hands-free, repeatable process for deployment so it is reliable with several check-and-balance points
+We use a hands-free, repeatable process for deployment to ensure reliability, with several check-and-balance points.

-However, a code update on production can still trigger database updates, permission issues, mis-configuration, caching issues… many ways for things to break in a highly visible way.
-We use deployment verification tests—usually manual—to spot-check the important parts of the web site just after deployment to ensure that all key areas of the site are functioning after deployment.
+However, a code update on production can still trigger database updates, permission issues, misconfiguration, or caching issues -- there are many ways for things to break in a highly visible way.
+We use deployment verification tests—usually manual—to spot-check the important parts of the website just after deployment to ensure that all key areas of the site are functioning perfectly.